 5 Built-in Social Media Analytics Dashboards

 First are the analytics built into some of the top social networks themselves.
 If your social presence is limited to these, the free analytics tools they provide are an excellent starting point toward understanding your audience.

 Twitter’s built-in analytics tell you a lot about which tweets are succeeding and to what degree – even if they don’t tell you why.
 The audience tab displays a breakdown by gender, and also by interests.
 It also lets you compare against a comparison audience – like “all of Twitter.”
-The events tab clues you into which current events – like Comic Con and Lollapalooza – have everyone abuzz.
+The events tab clues you into which current events – like Comic Con and Shark Week – have everyone abuzz.
 Popular recurring hashtags are also highlighted, arming you with the means to be on trend with your posts.
 Missing is the ability to target individual audience segments with messaging just for them.
 But you at least have an idea of where to aim to please the majority of your audience.

 Built-in analytics are great, but not every social platform offers them – note the absence of Tumblr, for example.
 What happens if that’s the channel where your audience is most active?

-And these insights aren’t necessarily the most in-depth available.
-The more social networks your brand interacts on, the less these built-in analytics make sense to use.
-It’s takes too much time and effort to look into multiple places to understand what’s happening with your brand across the social web.
+And what happens if your brand is active on several social channels?
+Then built-in analytics make even less sense to use.
+It takes too much time and effort to manually compare data from multiple channels to understand what’s happening with your brand across the web.

 Luckily there are also free tools that span multiple platforms, or offer deeper insights – or both.